SchwabeDE/ros-maze/README.md

 1. Classify connected data points in single sublists.
 Each sublist contains a list of distance values and the original index value of the first entry (offset).
 Connected data points are determined based on a threshold of their distance from each other.

     The image below shows an example of classified data points marked with a frame.
-Notice that small data points groups smaller than 20 are ignored by further algorithmns (marked by white dotted frame).
+Notice that data point groups smaller than 20 are ignored by further algorithmns (marked with white dotted frame).<br />
 ![Classified Datapoints](readme_files/classifiedDatapoints.png)
 1. Calculate the relative index of the first element (regarding all laserscan values), average (arithmetic mean) and standard deviation of each data point group and add to list.
 1. Choose list with preferably most elements, furthermost average distance and lowest standard deviation.